Coworth Flexlands is a leading Prep School ideally located on the Surrey/Berkshire borders.

-Our curriculum is designed specifically to extend and enrich learning at all levels, and to prepare our pupils for entrance into the top senior schools at age 11.
+Our curriculum is designed specifically to extend and enrich learning at all levels, and to prepare our pupils for their 11+ entry into a wide range of senior schools.

 In order to provide the personal attention that every child deserves, from Year 3 (age 7) classes are split into small groups of around 10 pupils for core academic subjects, each taught by specialist teachers.
 This provides teachers with the flexibility to modify lessons to best meet the needs of everyone in the group.
 As groups are taught simultaneously, they may come together when this is for the optimum benefit of the pupils, such as for debate and the exchange of ideas.